Politics of Maine: Federal politics

 Ross Perot achieved a great deal of success in Maine in the presidential elections of 1992 and 1996.
 In 1992, as an independent candidate, Perot came in second to Democrat Bill Clinton, despite the long-time presence of the Bush family summer home in Kennebunkport.
 In 1996, as the nominee of the Reform Party, Perot did better in Maine than in any other state.

 Maine has voted for Democratic Bill Clinton twice, Al Gore in 2000, John Kerry in 2004, and Barack Obama in 2008 and 2012.
 In 2016, Republican Donald Trump won one of Maine's electoral votes with Democratic opponent Hillary Clinton winning the other three.
-Although Democrats have mostly carried the state in presidential elections in recent years, Republicans have largely maintained their control of the state's U.S. Senate seats, with Edmund Muskie, William Hathaway and George J. Mitchell being the only Maine Democrats serving in the U.S. Senate in the past fifty years.
+Although Democrats have mostly carried the state in presidential elections in recent years, the second congressional district has shifted rightwards and has become a reliable Republican stronghold at presidential level.
+Also, Republicans have largely maintained their control of the state's U.S. Senate seats, with Edmund Muskie, William Hathaway and George J. Mitchell being the only Maine Democrats serving in the U.S. Senate in the past fifty years.

 In the 2010 midterm elections, Republicans made major gains in Maine.
 They captured the governor's office as well as majorities in both chambers of the state legislature for the first time since the early 1970s.
 However, in the 2012 elections Democrats managed to recapture both houses of Maine Legislature.

 Maine's U.S. senators are Republican Susan Collins and Independent Angus King.
 The governor is Democrat Janet Mills.
 The state's two members of the United States House of Representatives are Democrats Chellie Pingree and Jared Golden.